At a Glance

 About Whirlpool Corporation

-With brand names recognized by just about anyone who has ever separated dark colors from light, Whirlpool is one of the world's top home appliance makers.
-It specializes in laundry appliances, refrigerators and freezers, cooking appliances, dishwashers, and compressors.
-They're sold under a bevy of brand names, including Whirlpool, Amana, KitchenAid, Maytag, Jenn-Air, and Roper.
+With brand names recognized by just about anyone who has ever separated dark colors from light, Whirlpool is the world's top home appliance maker.
+It sells around 67 million laundry appliances, refrigerators and freezers, cooking appliances, dishwashers, and compressors each year under a bevy of brand names, including Whirlpool, Amana, KitchenAid, Maytag, Jenn-Air, and Roper.
 The company markets and distributes these major home appliances in North America, Latin America, EMEA (Europe, the Middle East, and Africa), and Asia.
 It has manufacturing operations in more than a dozen countries.
-Major customers include retailers
+Major customer include retailer Lowe's.

-North America generates more than 50% of total sales; EMEA around 25%; Latin America 15%; and the Asia-Pacific region more than 5%.
+North America accounts for about 55% of total sales, EMEA a fifth; Latin America 15%; and the Asia-Pacific region nearly 10%.

 Sales and Marketing